TatuArvela/Freenote/README.md

 ![Freenote icon](./logo.png?raw=true "Freenote")

 Freenote is an open-source note-taking application.
-It consists of two separate parts: a web client and a server.
+It consists of three parts: a web client, a server and a database, which are deployed using Docker.

 The main goal of this project is to make a working sample application using modern technologies.

 ## Production server

-Both parts of the application will be deployed on a Digital Ocean server using Docker and Jenkins.
+The application will be deployed on my DigitalOcean server using Docker and Jenkins.

-## Client (0.2.1)
+## Client (0.3.0)

 The web client uses the following technologies: